ValeriiZhyla/spring_learning_notes/Spring Security/Configuring the Users with UserDetailsService.md

 }
 ```

-## Accessing the External Database with JPA
+## Accessing the Users from External Database with JPA
 Let's assume, that we have configuted some external database with table _users_, where each user has some id, username, password, active state and roles.

 Connecting to External Database: [[Set up the Database Connection]]